SQream/sqream_docs/connecting_to_sqream/client_drivers/trino/index.rst

 *****

-If you are using Trino for distributed SQL query processing and wish to use it to connect to a SQream, follow these instructions.
+If you are using Trino for distributed SQL query processing and wish to use it to connect to BLUE, follow these instructions.

 .. contents::